Our new K-6 Elementary

 - A safe environment free from bullying and harsh punishment

-- Supportive adults who use compassionate, trauma-informed practices
+- Supportive adults who use kind, compassionate, trauma-informed practices

 Guiding Values